 How to digitise for wool & cotton threads

 Please inform the digitiser about the thickness of Burmilana and Burmilana CO thread, which is a number 12 thread with dtex 330x2 / den 300 x2.
 With this information, he or she can adapt existing designs for other thread strengths or build the design correctly from scratch.

 Professional needles for professional threads

-We recommend 100/16 embroidery machine needles with an elongated eye, letting thicker threads pass more easily.
+We recommend NM 100/16 size embroidery machine needles, letting thicker threads pass more easily.
 For knitwear, sweatshirts and similar fabrics, a light ballpoint needle such as RG or FG is a good choice.

 How to set up your machine for thick embroidery threads